franklsm1/SO_DW_slackBot/README.md

 ![alt tag](https://github.com/franklsm1/SO_DW_slackBot/blob/master/DWSOflow.PNG)

 ##### 2.)
 Next you will need to update 3 nodes (4 extra if not using the Node-Red boilerplate).
-  -For both the "SO search URL" and the "DW search URL" nodes you will need to replace the stackoverflow and developer works queries in the link variable.
-An example query is included in each node already.
+  -For both the "SO search URL" and the "DW search URL" nodes you will need to replace the stackoverflow and developer works queries in the url variable.
+An example url is included in each node already.

   -For the "Slack Response" node you will need to enable incoming webhooks for your slack team if you have not done so already, https://my.slack.com/services/new/incoming-webhook/.
 Then you will need to replace the text of the URL field with the Webhook URL that was created for you.